Skip to main content

 EntityEvent

-Represents events related to entity metadata, with types (EntityEvent.EventType) such as: create (CREATED), update (UPDATED), and delete (DELETED).
-These events carry the entity that has changed.
-These events are automatically triggered when entity metadata is saved, and generally do not require integration developers to send events.
+Represents events related to entity metadata.
+The event types (EntityEvent.EventType) include: Created CREATED, Updated UPDATED, and Deleted DELETED.
+This event carries the entity that has changed.
+This event is automatically triggered when entity metadata is saved, and generally, integration developers do not need to send this event.

 The payload for EntityEvent is an Entity object.